drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ## Assessment

-I want some storage redundancy because ZFS needs it to be able fix data errors.
+I want storage redundancy because ZFS needs it to be able fix data errors.
+This means one redundant copy of data.

-Secondarily I want redundancy for the convenience of not having to restore from backup whenever a drive fails.
+I secondarily want redundancy for the convenience of not having to restore from backup whenever a drive fails.
+This means at least one redundant copy of data, possibly more to reliably not have to restore from backup.

 I'd like flexibility around expansion and change because I'm still learning and I want to avoid foot-guns.

-I also want flexibility to add capacity slowly over time.
+I also want flexibility to be able to add capacity slowly as needed.
-Since I only have a few TB of data and it grows slowly over time, and because storage getting cheaper over time, it will be cheaper to buy more drives as I need them.
+Since I only have a few TB of data and it grows slowly, and because storage getting cheaper as time passes, it will be cheaper to buy drives as I need them.

+I want recovering from a drive failure to be easy, fast, and low-stress.
+I won't be in the mood to spend a lot of time troubleshooting when a drive fails, and I want to be confident the recovery process works.

 Since my time and brainpower is limited, I greatly value simplicity.

-I want recovering from a drive failure to be as easy as possible.
-I won't be in the mood to spend a lot of time troubleshooting when a drive fails, and I want to be confident the recovery process works.

 I want high storage efficiency.
 Why would I spend more money on drives if I have the option to spend less?